DevelopedByAnurag/Jarvis/README.md

 * EDITH -- It is a security protocol for Jarvis that keeps a check on all security protocols and will also contain it's future antivirus introducing artificial intelligence in cyber security.
 * VERONICA -- it is an update and installation management system that system  for JARVIS that helps keeping Jarvis updated and also install all the dependencies while installation.
 * FRIDAY  -- it's an Added feature to chatbot that acts as a assisitant by acting as a midle man between various modules and controling various offline task and inbuilt functions And various inbuilt commands

+## Special Thanks

+I would like to Special Thanks to my mentor, @stackOverflow, who guided me to fix all the bugs and provided great suggestions to improve the bot.
+I would also like to say thanks to my Guide @Kaggle, which helped to get datasets and guide from the community.
+They both put a tremendous effort to help me make this project bug free.